 Kibworth Harcourt Parish Council

-The monthly public meeting was held on 6 October in the Studio at the Kibworth Grammar School Hall.
+The parish council’s last meeting in 2023 was held on 7 December in the Studio at the Kibworth Community Hub.

 Joint Recreation Board